Ask a COVID-19 Question

 Fines for Non-Compliance:

-- The State of Emergency (SOE) does not specify the punishment for not wearing a mask or exceeding limits on gatherings.
-However, punishments for violations of the SOE range from 1000 to 200,000 birr and three years in jail.
+- Local public health rules do not specify the punishment for not wearing a mask or exceeding limits on gatherings.
+However, penalties for violations of the rules potentially range from 1,000 to 200,000 Ethiopian birr and three years in jail.

 American Citizen Services

-We have opened a limited number of CRBA appointments and we will gradually open more as circumstances permit and based on the efficacy of our COVID-19 mitigation efforts.
+We have opened a limited number of Consular Report of Birth Abroad (CRBA) appointments, and we will gradually open more as circumstances permit and based on the efficacy of our COVID-19 mitigation efforts.
 Please monitor our website for more appointments beginning in May.